What do the examiners look for?

 Free Will suggests that we all have a choice and can control and choose our own behavior.
 This approach is all about personal responsibility and plays a central role in Humanist Psychology.

-By arguing that humans can make free choices, the free will approach appears to be quite the opposite of the deterministic one.
-Psychologists who take the free will view suggest that determinism removes freedom and dignity, and devalues human behavior.
+By arguing that humans can make free choices, the free will approach is quite the opposite of the deterministic one.
+Psychologists who take the free will view suggest that determinism removes freedom and dignity and devalues human behavior.

-• It emphasises the importance of the individual and studying individual differences.
+- It emphasizes the importance of the individual and studying individual differences.

 Skinner claimed that free will was an illusion – we think we are free, but this is because we are not aware of how our behavior is determined by reinforcement.